‘It hit us all head-on’: Kids recall Stoneham hit-and-run amid search for driver

-STONEHAM, MAINE (WHDH) - Four children struck by a hit-and-run driver in Stoneham Sunday described their fear at flying through the air after the crash — and their anger at the driver who sped away.
+STONEHAM, MASS.
+(WHDH) - Four children struck by a hit-and-run driver in Stoneham Sunday described the fear they felt while flying through the air after the crash and their anger toward the driver who sped away.

 “They should be ashamed of themselves, they hit four kids and drove off,” said Julia Cabral, who was injured in the crash.